graphicsmini/507_project_final/README.md

 ## How to run tests
-1. First, make sure that you installed all modules in 'requirements.txt'.
+1. First, make sure that you installed all modules `pip3 install -r requirements.txt`.
-2. Second, run SISI507project_tools.py to generate 'nps.csv' file and 'nps.db' file which are going to use in the test.
+2. Second, run `python SISI507project_tools.py runserver` to generate **nps.csv** file and **nps.db** file which are going to use in the test.
-3. Lastly, run SISI507project_tests.py
+3. Lastly, run `python SISI507project_tests.py`
+4. You will see there are 4 tests.

 ## In this repository: